samueljackson92/major-project/README.md

 MIA is a python library for analysing mammographic image data.
 The library includes both an image analysis API and a command line interface.
 This project was produced as part of my 4th year coursework for the major project as Aberystwyth University.

 ## Overview
-The official documentation surrounding the major project (final report latex files etc.) reside in the `documentation` folder.
+The official documentation surrounding the major project (final report latex files etc.) reside in the `documents` folder.
 The code dcoumentation generated from [sphinx](http://sphinx-doc.org) resides in the `doc` folder.
 The source code and tests for the code base lives in the `src` folder.
 A full listing of the source coder hierarchy is shown below:

 ```
 `-- src